bukalapak/redis-cluster/README.md

 #### cluster_opts

 Option for RedisCluster.
+- `force_cluster`: if true, RedisCluster will only work on clustered Redis or otherwise can also work on standalone Redis.
+The default value is `false`.
 - `read_mode`: for read command, RedisClient can try to read from slave if specified.
 Supported option is `:master`(default), `:slave`, and `:master_slave`.
 - `silent`: whether or not RedisCluster will raise error.
 - `logger`: if specified.
 RedisCluster will log all of RedisCluster errors here.